RouleThomas/Akizu_Lab/journal.md

 ## File transfer
 Only on the CHOP cluster or on a CHOP machine...
+Just copy/paste with cp from cluster to local computer Google Drive!

 ## Cluster-files folder-like interace
 No idea!
 Dolphin I can see files but not transfer them...\